 This free online course is based on three major perspectives:

-- Medical perspective: the use of ultrasound imaging for medical purposes;
+- Medical perspective: the use of ultrasonography for medical purposes;

-- Technical medical perspective: the application of technical knowledge of ultrasound to make better images.
+- Technical medical perspective: the application of technical knowledge to make better images.

 Participants are expected to have a pre-university level in mathematics and physics, an interest in ultrasound imaging, but it is not necessary to have an ultrasound device available.

 - Educators: Wiendelt Steenbergen and Jordy van Zandwijk

 - Duration: 6 weeks x 3 hours per week

 - Certificates available